 The motor does most of the work so you definitely don’t have to be an athlete to participate in our sport.
-But you should be able to handle the weight of the motor and be able to move around easily.
-Anyone can do this!
-Anyone from 18 to 80, you just need to want to fly!
+But you should be able to handle the weight of the motor on your back (65lbs) and be able to move around easily.
+Being able to run 30 yards in 6 seconds as well us jumping off a 3' tall object is a good indicator physically.
+Anyone from 18 to 80 can fly, you just need to want to fly!
+READY TO FLY?
 Click Here for Physical & Mental Requirements.

 Can I Fly Everyday?

-Most likely not.
-Strong wind and turbulence restrict our sport.
+No. Strong wind and turbulence restrict our sport.
 On average, you can expect 2-3 days per week of flyable conditions depending on where you live.
-Some locations are flyable 6+ days per week.
-As very small light aircraft we are greatly affected by wind and turbulence in the air.
-Paramotoring is best enjoyed in calm light wind, and most of our flying is done in the first or last 2 hours of the day.
+Our aircraft is small light, so we are greatly affected by wind and turbulence in the air.
+Paramotoring is best enjoyed in calm light wind, and most of our flying is done in the first or last 3-4 hours of the day.
 With experience and proper gear you can expand your boundaries to fly midday and in higher turbulent winds, but it’s important you understand the risks and have good knowledge of the weather first.

 What if I'm scared of heights?